Sexual Harassment and Assault Policy

 Sexual harassment is illegal under Title VII of the Civil Rights Acts of 1964 and Title IX of the Educational Amendments Act of 1972.
 In some cases, sexual harassment may be subject to prosecution under the criminal sexual conduct law.
 All complaints concerning matters of sexual harassment will originate with the EEO/Affirmative Action officer.
 If a person wishes to file a complaint of sexual harassment, the complaint must be filed within 60 days following an incident.
 The full text of this policy is available from the Department of Human Resources and the Office of Student Life.

 Sexual Assault is a felony under the criminal laws of the State of Texas and will not be tolerated at Texas Woman's University.
 Any such act committed by a Texas Woman's University student is a violation of the Student Code of Conduct and subject to disciplinary action.

 Texas Woman's University is committed to providing an educational atmosphere in which students can achieve their goals and maximum potential.
 When students experience sexual assault, their sense of safety and trust is violated.
 This violation can seriously interfere with personal lives and educational goals.
 Thus, the University is committed to establishing rules and procedures that are responsive to sexual assault victims.

-According to Texas Woman's University Student Code of Conduct, sexual assault is defined as:
+Texas Woman's University Student Code of Conduct provides additional definitions.